Overview

 FUNDING INFORMATION

 The Digital Skills, Education, and Workforce Development (DSEW) grants program is funded by the American Rescue Plan (ARPA) and administered by the Tennessee Department of Economic and Community Development (ECD) who has distributed $17 million across digital skills, education, and workforce development, including broadband infrastructure workforce development and higher education/adult educational entities.
-The “Closing the Digital Access and Skills Divide Through High-Touch, High-Impact Education Outreach Services” project is a 30-month collaboration between UTK ERO and Goodwill Industries Knoxville.
+The “Closing the Digital Access and Skills Divide Through High-Touch, High-Impact Education Outreach Services” project is a 30-month collaboration with UTK ERO.